williamhaw/williamhaw.github.io/_drafts/everything-i-know-about-development-2019.md

 ## Don't Know

-* How to be consistent in practicing and learning - I don't think I'm very good at this.
+* How to be consistent in practising and learning - I don't think I'm very good at this.

 # Other